cssgunc/tech-team-tutorial/README.md

 ## React
 This semester, our Tech Teams will most likely be working with React.
 In this section, we're asking you to follow the official React tutorial.
 This will get you familiar with React, but you'll also be expected to pick up new skills during the semester.

-1. Navigate to your `tech-team-tutorial` repository and create a new folder named after your GitHub username.
+1. Navigate to the `react-projects` folder within the `tech-team-tutorial` repository.
-1. `cd` into the new folder.
 This is where you'll create the project for the React tutorial.
-1. Follow the [React tutorial](https://reactjs.org/tutorial/tutorial.html#setup-option-2-local-development-environment).
-This will require you to use the command line.
+1. (Read the bullet points below for important info) Follow the [React tutorial](https://reactjs.org/tutorial/tutorial.html).
+This will require some software installation and use of the command line.
     - In **Setup for the Tutorial**, please follow **Option 2: Local Development Environment**.
+Instead of `npx create-react-app my-app` run `npx create-react-app GITHUB_USERNAME` but replace `GITHUB_USERNAME` with your GitHub username.
+        - Eg. I would run `npx create-react-app dafondo`.
 1. Once you're done commit and push your changes to GitHub.

 TODO: Go through the tutorial and find pain points.
 Consider adding a list of tips.